demimao/unit_testing/specs/adrs/111022-pipeline-decision.md

 ## Decision Outcome

-Chosen option: We chose the github HTML validator, the super linter, prettier from github marketplace
+Chosen option: We chose the github HTML validator, the Super Linter, prettier from github marketplace

 ### Consequences